OCA/search-engine/connector_search_engine_serializer_ir_export/readme/DESCRIPTION.rst

-Use jsonifier support as serializer for connector_search_engine
+Use Exporter (ir.exports) as serializer for connector_search_engine